Helping students work for the greater good

 Professor Edward V. Sparer

-The program was named in honor of the late Ed Sparer, Professor of Law and Social Welfare at the University of Pennsylvania Law School, and a graduate of Brooklyn Law School in the class of 1959.
+The program, founded in 1986 by Professor Elizabeth Schneider, was named in honor of the late Ed Sparer, Professor of Law and Social Welfare at the University of Pennsylvania Law School, and a graduate of Brooklyn Law School in the class of 1959.
 Named as one of “The Lawyers of the Century” by American Lawyer, Professor Sparer was a pioneer in the fields of poverty and health law.
 His untimely death in 1983 ended the career of a nationally recognized teacher, scholar, and activist, but he remains an inspiration to those who are committed to public service law.

 Serious consideration is given to those applicants with strong academic backgrounds, demonstrated aptitude for law study, and other achievements, including proven interest in and commitment to the goals of the program.
 Therefore early filing of the admission application is strongly encouraged.